erikras/react-redux-universal-hot-example/README.md

 .html) implementation
 * [React Style](https://github.com/js-next/react-style) for inline styles

 I cobbled this together from a wide variety of similar "starter" repositories.
-While at the bleeding edge as I post this in June 2015, one or many of these technologies may fade out of fashion as quickly as they have come into it, but I personally believe that this stack is the future of web development and will survive for several years.
+As I post this in June 2015, all of these libraries are right at the bleeding edge of web development.
+They may fall out of fashion as quickly as they have come into it, but I personally believe that this stack is the future of web development and will survive for several years.
 I'm building my new projects like this, and I recommend that you do, too.

 ### Running Web Server